tytzM17/Lokian.eth/README.md

 - Change creature names and artwork from cryptomons to mythical creatures (mvp) ..ok..09/13

 Ongoing
-- Convert frontend to typescript, hooks, etc (mvp)
+- Convert frontend to typescript, next, hooks, etc (mvp)

 - Fix wallet , use web3-react and injected connector (mvp)